Baileyectomy

 After a week of negotiations and back and forth, we signed a new foundation contract with Counterforce today.
 Counterforce is a well-known, highly respected foundation contractor, and they were willing to take on our job because, miracle of miracles, they had an opening right when we needed them.
 We should have hired them from the beginning; I am certain of that.

-In celebration, we performed a Baileyectomy: we took Willson/Bailey's abandoned tools and equipment and put them in their lock box to get them out of the way, and to expedite getting them back to them (should they ever make appropriate arrangements to receive them).
+In celebration, we performed a Dimwitectomy: we took Contractor A's abandoned tools and equipment (and some of the enormous piles of trash he'd thrown around our yard) and put them in his lock box to get them out of the way, and to expedite getting them back to him (should he ever make appropriate arrangements to receive them).
 I cannot see the back of that crap too soon.

 Here's the lock box, waiting to be filled up.
-Scott had some of our stuff in here, which we removed months ago.
+Contractor A (who was given to intermingling tools and "borrowing" our things) had some of our stuff in here, which we removed months ago.

 Lock box, empty